Léo Baptistão: Espanyol

 On 9 July 2016, Baptistão signed a permanent five-year deal with Espanyol.
 In his second season, he scored a career-best eight goals.

 Wuhan Zall

 On 31 January 2019, Baptistão transferred to Chinese Super League newcomers Wuhan Zall FC.
 He made his debut on 1 March in a 0–1 home loss to Beijing Sinobo Guoan FC, scoring his first goal on 11 May in the 2–1 win at Dalian Professional FC.

 Santos

 On 21 August 2021, Baptistão signed a contract with hometown club Santos FC until May 2023, returning to Brazil after 13 years.
 He made his debut on 4 September, starting in a 2–1 away loss against Cuiabá Esporte Clube, and finished the season with just eight appearances due to injury.

 Baptistão scored his first goal for Peixe on 16 March 2022, a last-minute equaliser in the 3–3 Campeonato Paulista away draw against Associação Ferroviária de Esportes.

 Almería

 On 10 August 2022, Santos announced the transfer of Baptistão to UD Almería.
+He signed a four-year deal for a fee of R$7.8 million (€1.5 million).